 This method involves repeating a specific word or phrase (mantra) given to you by the transcendental meditation teacher.
 It aims to increase your energy and lower your stress level.
 It also helps to develop concentration and focus your mind.

 In prayerful meditation, the aim is to develop your spirituality.
 The meaning of the meditation will vary according to your religion or views.
 In some traditions the aim is to open you up to God or a higher power.
 In others the aim is to develop positive qualities such as compassion and wisdom.

 Some traditions combine meditation with movement to harmonise body and mind.
-These include tai chi, chi gung, walking meditation and yoga.
+These include tai chi, Qi Gong, walking meditation and yoga.

 Over the last 20 years, clinical trials have studied meditation as a way of reducing stress in both the mind and body.
 Most of the recent research has focused on mindfulness based stress reduction.
-The trials have shown that meditation can help to reduce anxiety, tiredness, stress, chronic pain and sleep problems.
-It can also help to lower blood pressure.
+The trials have shown that meditation can help to reduce anxiety, depression, tiredness, stress, chronic pain and sleep problems.
+It can also help to lower blood pressure and reduce menopausal symptoms.

 Some scientific evidence shows that meditation can help to relieve particular symptoms and improve quality of life for people with cancer.
 Research has shown that it can